Production of high-spin $\omega_J/\rho_J$ ($J=2,3,4,5$) mesons in $\pi^{-}p$ reactions: Production of higher-spin ( ) mesons in reactions

 For the $J=5$ states, the $\omega_5(2250)$ has a very large branching fraction into $\rho a_2$ (branching ratio $\simeq 0.58$), followed by $\omega f_2$.
 The $\rho_5(2350)$ does not exhibit a single overwhelmingly dominant channel; its largest decay channels are $\rho f_2$ and $\omega a_2$, each with a branching ratio of 0.24, alongside smaller but notable contributions from $\rho b_1$ and $\rho\rho$.
 These predictions provide a specific, testable framework for the decay properties of these higher-spin states.

-\textbf{Production mechanism.} Building on the successful description of $\omega_3(1670)$ and $\rho_3(1690)$ production in $\pi^- p$ scattering using a universal cutoff $\Lambda_t = 3.5 \pm 0.5\ \mathrm{GeV}$, the similiar framework is further employed to predict the production of the corresponding higher-spin partners.
+\textbf{Production mechanism.} {Building on the successful description of $\omega_3(1670)$ and $\rho_3(1690)$ production in $\pi^- p$ scattering using a universal cutoff $\Lambda_t = 3.5 \pm 0.5\ \mathrm{GeV}$, the similiar framework is further employed to predict the production of the corresponding lower-spin and higher-spin partners.}

 The phenomenological basis for this extension lies in the decay patterns predicted by the QPC model (Table~\ref{decay2}).
-Although not always the dominant modes, decays such as $\omega_4 \to \pi\rho$ and $\rho_4 \to \pi a_1$ occur with non-negligible branching ratios.
-This indicates that these higher-spin states can be produced in $\pi^- p$ reactions via $t$-channel single-meson exchange, in direct analogy to the $J=3$ case.
+Although not always the dominant modes, decays such as $\omega_4 \to \pi\rho$ and $\rho_4 \to \pi a_1$ occur with non-negligible branching ratios. {This indicates that these states can be produced in $\pi^- p$ reactions via $t$-channel single-meson exchange, in direct analogy to the $J=3$ case.
 The choice of the exchanged meson in the $t$-channel is guided by the dominant $\pi$-containing decay modes predicted by the QPC model (Table~\ref{decay2}).
-The corresponding tree-level Feynman diagrams for the reactions $\pi^- p \to \omega_4(2250) n$, $\pi^- p \to \rho_4(2230) n$, $\pi^- p \to \omega_5(2250) n$, and $\pi^- p \to \rho_5(2350)^-p$ are depicted in Figs.~\ref{Feynman diagrams}(a)--(d), respectively.
-Given the limited existing experimental data on their production, these parameter-free predictions offer valuable guidance for future investigations in this energy region.
+The corresponding tree-level Feynman diagrams for the reactions $\pi^- p \to \omega_2(1975) n$, $\pi^- p \to \rho_2(1940) p$, $\pi^- p \to \omega_4(2250) n$, $\pi^- p \to \rho_4(2230) n$, $\pi^- p \to \omega_5(2250) n$, and $\pi^- p \to \rho_5(2350)^-p$ are depicted in Fig.~\ref{Feynman diagrams}(a)-(f), respectively.} Given the limited existing experimental data on their production, these parameter-free predictions offer valuable guidance for future investigations in this energy region.

-All upper vertices (three-meson couplings) in Fig.~\ref{Feynman diagrams} are constructed in this work.
-Their effective Lagrangians, written in terms of the tensor fields $W_J$ for the high-spin states, are given below.
-The lower vertices (meson-nucleon-nucleon couplings) are taken from the established phenomenological Lagrangians~\cite{Rijken:2010zzb}.
+All upper vertices (three-meson couplings) in Fig.~\ref{Feynman diagrams} are constructed in this work. {Their effective Lagrangians, written in terms of the tensor fields $W_J$ for the high-spin states, are given below.} The lower vertices (meson-nucleon-nucleon couplings) are taken from the established phenomenological Lagrangians~\cite{Rijken:2010zzb}.

-\paragraph*{$\pi^{-} p \to \omega_4(2250) n$ }[Fig.~\ref{Feynman diagrams}(a)].
-This reaction proceeds via $\rho$-meson exchange, motivated by the fact that $\pi\rho$ is the most prominent $\pi$-containing decay of $\omega_4(2250)$ (Table~\ref{decay2}).
-The effective Lagrangian for the $W_4V_1P$ vertex is
+\paragraph*{$\pi^{-} p \to \omega_2(1975) n$ }[Fig.~\ref{Feynman diagrams}(a)]. {This reaction proceeds via $\rho$-meson exchange, motivated by the fact that $\pi\rho$ is the most prominent $\pi$-containing decay of $\omega_2(1975)$ (Table~\ref{decay2}).
+The effective Lagrangian for the $W_2V_1P$ vertex is

+where the fields $W_2$, $V_1$, and $P$ correspond to the spin-$2$ meson with $J^{PC}=2^{--}$, vector meson and pseudoscalar meson, respectively.
+The nonet of $2^{--}$ reads